khughitt/network-biology-study-group/07-mejn-measures-and-metrics-ii/README.md

 - Example: a group of friends in a social network where most people know most other people in the network.
 - *k*-plexes can overlap.
-- MEJN: possible useful generalization -- require each member be connected to some *fraction* of the other members.
+- MN: possible useful generalization -- require each member be connected to some *fraction* of the other members.

 ### *k*-cores